cordovamonica/svg-logo-generator/README.md

-# svg-logo-generator
 # SVG Logo Generator
 ![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)

 ## Description
-A command line app that takes user input to create an svg file of a custom logo
+A command line app that takes user input to create an svg file of a custom logo.
+Users will enter up to 3 characters for the logo, choose the text color, shape and shape color.
+If successful, the file will be saved as a logo.svg file in the examples folder.

 Link to demo video: